STORYMIRROR

 "I am your mother," the woman said smiling.

-"Mother, how could I have been so stupid?
-My father is not to be seen and my two sisters are dead."
+"Mother how could I have been so stupid?
+My father is dead and my two sisters are dead.
+You lied to me."
 Shuli said angrily.

 "There was nothing I could do.
 I told you not to go out today.
 We didn't know we would be attacked."
 Her mother said sadly.